Why Middle School Is the Peak of Screen Time — and What Schools Can Do

-Why Screen Time Peaks in Middle School
+Why Screen Tie in Middle School

 1. Increased Access to Personal Devices